 Thus, the economics disciplines encourages new faculty to apply for small grants, or function as contributors on larger grants.
-They should focus on teaching and research as priorities, and apply for external grants only if it advances their research agenda or allows the faculty's work to reach a wider audience.
+They should focus on teaching and research as priorities.

 Research Expectations for Reappointment and Tenure: To qualify for tenure, a candidate is expected to demonstrate a clear and convincing case for tenure through a combination of works in all three tiers from the work produced at Rowan.
 Note that Tier 3 works are not required if the candidate has established a record of scholarly productivity in Tiers 1 and 2.
 It is the candidate's responsibility to make clear to the department the nature, depth, range and significance of their scholarship.
 More importantly, they must show evidence of future plans for an active research agenda beyond the awarding of tenure.